TheSoftwareGreenhouse/node-excel/README.md

 **This is a work in progress and we expect to release the first version around the end of March.**

+** Unfortunately due to busy work schedules work has been delayed on this project. **

 ## Installation
     npm install node-excel